stamp/beckhoff-js/README.md

 This library supports `Arrays`.
 ST Arrays may have different starting point, Nodejs Arrays startng point is allways 0.
-If Array starting point is different, all members before that are `undefined` (`<empty item>`). eg.
+If Array starting point is different, all members before that are `undefined` (`<empty item>`).
+Multi dimensional arrays are supported.
+MultiArray is not supported yet. eg.

 ```javascript